 If you will be doing a work placement/internship of at least 2 months’ duration that is an integral and compulsory part of your programme of study here at NUI Galway, and if you are going to be based with a company or organisation in an EU Member State (or in Croatia, Norway, Iceland, Liechtenstein or Turkey), then you may be eligible for an Erasmus grant.
 The placement must be based entirely around work experience, and if it takes place in a university, then you must be working there (e.g. in an office or laboratory, or teaching English) rather than attending classes.
 Work placements approved for Erasmus funding will be termed Erasmus traineeships.

 To ensure that you can be considered for a grant, you must apply in time to the International Affairs Office using the Erasmus Traineeship Application Form.
-A link to this online form will be provided by the International Office when the relevant Placement Officer or academic coordinator approves your work placement and passes your details on to us.
+A link to this online form will be provided by the International Office when the relevant Placement Officer or academic coordinator approves your proposed work placement and passes your details on to us.

 Deadlines are as follows:

-- For traineeships commencing in the period 1st September – 31st December: the preceding 15th July
+- For traineeships commencing in the period 1st September – 31st December: normally the preceding 15th July

 - For traineeships commencing between 1st January and 1st August: the preceding 15th November